sara-nl/picasclient/README.md

 Quick example
 -------------
+This example creates fast-running jobs that write a message to standard output.
 <details closed>
 <summary>Create tokens</summary>
 <br>
-Now you can send some tokens containing work to the Picas server.
-For fast running jobs, a <code>quickExample.txt</code> file is prepared containing three tokens.
-Run:
+The file <code>quickExample.txt</code> contains three lines with commands to be executed.
+You can generate three job tokens in the PiCaS DB by running:

 ```
 python pushTokens.py quickExample.txt
 ```

 Check the DB if you can find the tokens in the View <code>Monitor/todo</code>.
 </details>

 <details closed>
 <summary>Running locally</summary>
 <br>
-To run the example locally (e.g. on your laptop), run from the <code>examples</code> directory:
+To run the example locally (e.g. on your laptop) with:

 ```
 python local-example.py